kbavi/calendly/Setup.md

 This setup uses Docker Compose to run the application and integration tests.
 The docker compose file will also start a postgres database and run the application.

 1. Run integration tests

+**This command doesn't stream the test output to the console.
+The output from the tests will appear on the terminal after the tests are finished.**

 ```sh
 make docker-integration-tests
 ```